 Buying a car on finance?

-If you don't have the cash funds to cover the full price of your new car or you want to hold on to that nest egg for a little while longer, then a car loan is a great solution.
+If you don't have enough cash to cover the full price of your new car or you want to hold on to that nest egg for a little while longer, then a car loan is a great solution.

 A low-cost car loan would obviously be the preferred option, because why wouldn’t it be?
-That being said, you should exercise caution if a dealership allows you to pay the car off at 0% interest.
+That being said, you should exercise caution if a dealership allows you to pay the car off interest-free or at an interest rate of 0.5%.
 You should watch out for potential drawbacks which could leave you paying more than you would for a standard car loan.

-If you want to buy a car without paying interest, you should always bear certain questions in mind:
+If you want to buy a car with an interest-free loan, bear these questions in mind:

 - How much is the down payment?
 This can often be as much as 30% of the purchase price.

 - Is there a larger final payment?
 These types of loans are often shorter in length, which means that the last monthly instalment is a pretty hefty sum.
-They're also known as 'balloon' loans.
-If you don’t make the last payment (the 'balloon'), the car dealer could instead decide to take the car back.
-But beware: if the car is no longer in good condition, there is a chance that your car will be refused and you’ll have to pay the remaining amount anyway.
+They're also known as ‘balloon’ loans.
+If you don’t make the last payment (the ‘balloon’), the car dealer could instead decide to take the car back.
+But be careful: if the car's in poor condition, they may refuse to.

-- Is an extended guarantee involved?
-Customers are sometimes required to take an extended guarantee costing somewhere between 500 and 800 euros, and this usually isn’t mentioned in the adverts.
+- Is there an extended warranty?
+Customers are sometimes required to take out an extended warranty costing somewhere between 500 and 800 euros, and this usually isn’t mentioned in the adverts.

-- How much exactly do I pay each month?
-Don't forget to factor in additional costs such as the credit origination fee and additional compulsory insurance.
+- How much exactly do you pay each month?
+Don't forget to factor in additional costs such as the loan origination fee and additional compulsory insurance.

 - Who owns the car?
 It may be the case that you don’t actually own the car until it's been fully paid off.
 This means that, if you want to sell the car, you first have to get permission from the dealer.

-- Will I be getting a fair trade-in deal on my current car?
+- Will you be getting a fair trade-in deal on your current car?
 It could be that you also want to factor your present car into the loan negotiations.
 If you do, make sure that the dealer doesn't undervalue it.
-This can be a sly trick that a dealer might try in order to squeeze the most financial benefit out of a zero-interest instalment plan.
+This can be a sneaky trick that a dealer might try in order to squeeze the most financial benefit out of a zero-interest instalment plan.